 Famous for Eagle Cliff Falls, this location actually holds over a dozen smaller waterfalls and cascades!

-Eagle Crest Falls is one of the few waterfalls in the state that flows between two vertical walls of rock, straight into a pool below.
+Eagle Cliff Falls is one of the few waterfalls in the state that flows between two vertical walls of rock, straight into a pool below.
 The basin this waterfall is situated in is quite large, but the shallow pool can encompass the entirety, making it almost impossible not to get your feet wet.

 Entering the park, you will pass a very small building, just big enough for a person to sign in.
 Leave a donation there before proceeding.
 Parking is beyond this point and generally, there are not a large number of people visiting at any given time.
 This makes it easy to enjoy the waterfall all to yourself (usually).